Wire bonding: Attachment techniques

 Ball bonding usually is restricted to gold and copper wire and usually requires heat.
 For wedge bonding, only gold wire requires heat.
 Wedge bonding can use large diameter wires or wire ribbons for power electronics application.
 Ball bonding is limited to small diameter wires, suitable for interconnect application.

 In either type of wire bonding, the wire is attached at both ends using a combination of downward pressure, ultrasonic energy, and in some cases heat, to make a weld.
 Heat is used to make the metal softer.
 The correct combination of temperature and ultrasonic energy is used in order to maximize the reliability and strength of a wire bond.
 If heat and ultrasonic energy is used, the process is called thermosonic bonding.

 In wedge bonding, the wire must be drawn in a straight line according to the first bond.
 This slows down the process due to time needed for tool alignment.
 Ball bonding, however, creates its first bond in a ball shape with the wire sticking out at the top, having no directional preference.
 Thus, the wire can be drawn in any direction, making it a faster process.

-Compliant bonding transmits heat and pressure through a compliant or indentable aluminum tape and therefore is applicable in bonding gold wires and the beam leads that have been electroformed to the silicon integrated circuit (known as the beam leaded integrated circuit).
+Compliant bonding transmits heat and pressure through a compliant or indentable aluminium tape and therefore is applicable in bonding gold wires and the beam leads that have been electroformed to the silicon integrated circuit (known as the beam leaded integrated circuit).

 Manufacturing and reliability challenges

 There are multiple challenges when it comes to wire bond manufacturing and reliability.
 These challenges tend of be a function of several parameters such as the material systems, bonding parameters, and use environment.
-Different wire bond-bond pad metal systems such as Aluminum-Aluminum (Al-Al), Gold-Aluminum (Au-Al), and Copper-Aluminum (Cu-Al) require different manufacturing parameters and behave differently under the same use environments.
+Different wire bond-bond pad metal systems such as Aluminium-Aluminium (Al-Al), Gold-Aluminium (Au-Al), and Copper-Aluminium (Cu-Al) require different manufacturing parameters and behave differently under the same use environments.